-Aderito is an expert in the fields of good-governance, anti-corruption and human rights.
+Aderito is an expert in the fields of good governance, anti-corruption and human rights.
 He is an experienced facilitator, negotiator and strategic planner, with proven ability to deliver results in complex political and social environments.

-Aderitos has also consulted for national and international NGOs, including the UN in Timor-Leste and worked as law and sociology lecturer in Timor-Leste from 2002 to 2007; and Australian National University (2009).
-Prior to this Adeirtos was a lawyers for human rights NGOs in Indonesia, including the Institute for Police Research and Advocacy (ELSAM) in Jakarta.
+Aderito has consulted for national and international NGOs, private companies as well as the UN system in Timor-Leste.
+He worked as law and sociology lecturer in Timor-Leste from 2002 to 2007; and at the Australian National University in 2009.
+Prior to this, he was a lawyer for human rights NGOs in Indonesia, including the Institute for Police Research and Advocacy (ELSAM) in Jakarta.